Copyleaks/Java-Plagiarism-Checker/README.md

 <li>Make sure that the project Copyleaks API is checked.</li>
 <li>Press ‘Finish’.</li>
 </ol>
 <p>Now you have the project in your workspace and you can make alterations that fits your own specific needs.
-As default, the project includes the file ‘Main.java’.
+As default, the project includes the file ‘AsynchronousExample.java’.
 This file will allow you to easily run and check your project.</p></li>

 <li>Download the JAR files – choose this option if you want to use the code as-is.
-Download the <a href="https://api.copyleaks.com/downloads/sdk/java/CopyleaksAPI.Java.JARs.v2.0.zip">JAR files</a> and then, follow the next steps:
+Download the <a href="copyleaks-sdk.jar">JAR files</a> and then, follow the next steps:
 <ol>
 <li>Extract the files.</li>
 <li>Open Eclipse and select the process you want to integrate with Copyleaks API.</li>